WGBH/wgbh-springroll-game/README.md

 ### PixiAnimate
 For loading and playback of content exported from Adobe Animate via the PixiAnimate Extension

+## Framework Philosophy
+*To reduce the need for an individual SpringRoll game project to address the issues of browser compatibility, container integration, and basic project structure.*

+This framework is based around a concept of one `Game` being a collection of `Scene`s.
+A `Game` serves to bind the various integration/management classes and the `Scene`s together.
+Only one `Scene` is active at a time, and at any given time, the currently active `Scene` is responsible for all interactions, game behavior, display, etc.

-## Basic Setup
+## Project Setup
 Your project should contain a class which extends this library's `Game` class, and one or more classes which extend this library's `Scene` class.
 Override the `Game`'s `gameReady` function, therein calling `this.addScenes()`, passing in an object mapping the classes of each of your game's `Scene`s to string IDs which will be used to reference them later.
 Then call `this.changeScene()`, passing in the ID of your initial `Scene`.
 Instantiate your `Game` class at the root of your source, passing in desired game options, including a `transition` which is a reference to a PixiAnimate stage class for the transition animation, and a `containerID` which matches the ID of the HTML element which should contain your game's Canvas element.
+See [WGBH SpringRoll Game Template](https://atlas.wgbh.org/stash/projects/SROLL/repos/wgbh-springroll-game-template) for project setup example.

 ### Scenes
 A `Scene` is an extension of `PIXI.Container` and also contains the following functions which should, in most cases, be overridden in your implementation.
 They are called in sequential order over the course of the `Scene`'s active lifecycle: